Rato Baltin project

 Red Bucket

-The Red Bucket Project (Rato Baltin) is a humanitarian initiative in Nepal that addresses menstrual health, gender equality, and female empowerment through education, distribution of menstrual cups, and participatory photography workshops.
+The Rato Baltin project (Red Bucket) is a humanitarian initiative in Nepal that addresses menstrual health, gender equality, and female empowerment through education, distribution of menstrual cups, and participatory photography workshops.
 Its goal is to eliminate harmful practices like Chhaupadi and promote the well-being of women and girls in rural communities.

 Happy Women